Notice to Attorneys:

 On March 9, 2020, Forbes published an article, including questions that were asked by the writer, but not answered by MTY Food Group or CEO, Eric Lefebvre.
 The article addressed whistleblower allegations1 that were announced by MTY Food Group on February 14, 2020.
 It also addressed three of the many subjects of whistleblower allegations that were reported by mtyfoodgroupexposed.org to MTY Food Group in January 2020.
 Those subjects include franchise network growth, total locations in operation and franchisee profitability.

-Cold Stone Creamery recently published its 2020 U.S. Franchise Disclosure Document (FDD), which sheds some light on each of these subjects.
+Cold Stone Creamery’s 2020 U.S. Franchise Disclosure Document (FDD) sheds some light on each of these subjects.
 Mtyfoodgroupexposed.org will publish three articles that examine some of the disclosures contained in Cold Stone Creamery’s new FDD as they relate to each of the three subjects.
 The first of the three articles address the company’s franchise network growth (Growth).
 The second article will similarly discuss the FDD information relating to the company’s total locations in operation (Total Locations).
 The third article will address franchisee profitability (Franchisee Profitability).
 These articles will point out several of the whistleblower allegations that were reported to MTY Food Group by mtyfoodgroupexposed.org along with any visible changes that the company has quietly made to address them—despite claiming they are “baseless” and have been previously “evaluated and dealt with”.

 Why does this matter?
 Why should MTY Food Group investors care?